 The vision of the Boone County Health Department will guide & inspire the community to enjoy a high quality of life by:

-- Redefining the role of public health delivery
+- Redefining the role of public health delivery and advocacy

-- Creating a culture of health
+- Advancing a culture of diversity, health equity, inclusion, and justice

 - Building strong community engagement & collaboration